Matthew Falder: Sexual offences

+Criminal charges and sentence

 On 16 October 2017, Falder pleaded guilty to 137 offences against 46 victims, making him one of the most prolific sex offenders in British history.
 At Birmingham Crown Court on 19 February 2018, Judge Philip Parker sentenced Falder to 32 years in prison, and ordered him to serve a further 6 years on extended licence after his release.
-Falder will not be eligible for parole until he is at least 50 years old.
-If the Parole Board believes that Falder continues to pose a danger to the public or to children, he may have to serve the full 32 years in prison.
 The judge at the sentencing hearing described Falder as an "internet highwayman" who was "warped and sadistic" and whose behaviour was "cunning, persistent, manipulative and cruel."
 After sentencing, investigators released footage of his arrest and described how Falder "revelled" in the anguish and pain that he had caused.

-Ruona Iguyovwe, of the CPS, said, “Matthew Falder is a highly manipulative individual who clearly enjoyed humiliating his many victims and the impact of his offending in this case has been significant.
+Ruona Iguyovwe, of the CPS, said,Matthew Falder is a highly manipulative individual who clearly enjoyed humiliating his many victims and the impact of his offending in this case has been significant.
 He deliberately targeted young and vulnerable victims.
 At least three victims are known to have attempted suicide and some others have inflicted self-harm.
-There was a high degree of sophistication and significant planning by Falder due to his use of encryption software and technology in his electronic communication and the use of multiple fake online identities and encrypted email addresses.”
-Prosecutors stated Falder lived a double life, a graduate of Cambridge University and Birmingham University researcher during the day and a sexual predator at night.
-Police officer Matt Sutton said, ‘In more than 30 years of law enforcement I’ve never come across an offender whose sole motivation was to inflict such profound anguish and pain.
+There was a high degree of sophistication and significant planning by Falder due to his use of encryption software and technology in his electronic communication and the use of multiple fake online identities and encrypted email addresses.Prosecutors stated Falder lived a double life, a graduate of Cambridge University and Birmingham University researcher during the day and a sexual predator at night.
+Police officer Matt Sutton said,In more than 30 years of law enforcement I've never come across an offender whose sole motivation was to inflict such profound anguish and pain.
 Matthew Falder revelled in it.
-I’ve also never known such an extremely complex investigation with an offender who was technologically savvy and able to stay hidden in the darkest recesses of the dark web.
+I've also never known such an extremely complex investigation with an offender who was technologically savvy and able to stay hidden in the darkest recesses of the dark web.
 This investigation represents a watershed moment.
 Falder is not alone so we will continue to develop and deliver our capabilities nationally for the whole law enforcement system to stop offenders like him from wrecking innocent lives.
 I commend the victims for their bravery and I urge anyone who is being abused online to report it.
-There is help available.’
+There is help available.Falder appealed against his sentence.
+On 16 October 2018, the Court of Appeal reduced the term of imprisonment to 25 years, with an extended licence of 8 years.